d2l-ai/d2l-en/chapter_introduction/intro.md

 That being said, RL can also address many problems that supervised learning cannot.
 For example, in supervised learning we always expect that the training input comes associated with the correct label.
-But in RL, we don't assume that for each observation, the environment tells us the optimal action.
+But in RL, we do not assume that for each observation, the environment tells us the optimal action.
 In general, we just get some reward.
 Moreover, the environment may not even tell us which actions led to the reward.